-14. See CBO, The Budget and Economic Outlook: Fiscal Years 2003-2012, Chapters 3 and 4.
+^{15.} See Congressional Budget Office, The Budget and Economic Outlook: Fiscal Years 2004-2013, Chapters 3 and 4.

-15. The RMSE is calculated by squaring each projection inaccuracy, averaging the squares, and taking the square root of the result.
-(For distributions with a mean of zero, it is equal to the standard deviation.)
+^{16.} The RMSE is calculated by squaring each projection inaccuracy, averaging the squares, and taking the square root of the result.
+(For distributions with a mean of zero, the RMSE is equal to the standard deviation.)
 The RMSE forms the basis for CBO's calculation of the fan chart.
-Roughly speaking, a band of plus or minus one RMSE from a projection encompasses about two-thirds of the likely variation -that is, the outcome is likely to be within one RMSE of the estimate about two-thirds of the time.
-Other confidence intervals in the fan chart are calculated from RMSEs.
+Roughly speaking, a band of plus or minus one RMSE from a projection encompasses about two-thirds of the likely variation-that is, the outcome is likely to be within one RMSE of the estimate about two-thirds of the time.
+Other confidence intervals in the fan chart are also calculated from RMSEs.

-That model does not account for all of a given projection inaccuracy, however.
-What is left, the noncyclical part, also has a distribution that can be summarized by its RMSE.
+RMSE.
 Like the cyclical component, that part of a misestimate rises as the projection horizon lengthens, but it does not plateau (see Figure 3).
-For simplicity, CBO assumes that the noncyclical influences captured in the residual from the regression are independent of the cyclical component at each horizon.
-That assumption is nearly correct and makes little difference to the results.
+For simplicity, CBO assumes that the noncyclical influences captured in the residual from the regression are independent of the cyclical component at each horizon.17 That assumption is not contradicted by the data, and using the sample correlations makes little difference to the results.
+18